-Flexible Work Arrangements Guidelines Dietrich School of Arts & Sciences College of General Studies Updated January 2020
+Recommended Flexible Work Arrangements Guidelines Dietrich School of Arts & Sciences College of General Studies Updated April 16, 2021

-The following flexible work arrangement guidelines have been developed in accordance with University of Pittsburgh policy 07-04-01, Hours of Work - Time Records/Attendance/Overtime and Compensatory Time.
+The following flexible work arrangement guidelines have been developed in accordance with University of Pittsburgh policy ER 18 Time Records/Attendance/Overtime and Compensatory Time (formerly 07-04-01).
 Among other things, the policy states the following: A variety of flexible working schedules, altering starting and quitting times, lunch hours, days of the week worked, or number of hours worked per day, may be initiated at the discretion of the department administrator.
 Schedules may be arranged to allow employees to attend classes.
 In all cases, full-time exempt and non-exempt employees are expected to work a total of 37 1/2 hours per week.

-These guidelines describe the flexible options available to units and departments and the way in which unit supervisors may initiate flexible work arrangements.
+This document describes the flexible options available to units and departments in the Dietrich School and College of General Studies and the way in which unit supervisors may initiate flexible work arrangements.
 In all cases, specific arrangements must be approved by the Division Administrator, senior staff leader, and/or the Dietrich School Dean's Office prior to the start of the arrangements.